Alessio1599/EEG-processing/README.md

 # EEG-analysis

-- I don't like coding in MATLAB, in a company is more used Python!!!

-> Check the codes that you wrote, on matlab, you wrote few comments

-> Move the files in the proper folders: preprocessing and time analysis

-> do the preprocessing steps

-> search for an online database for oddball task!

 This repository is designed to apply initial preprocessing steps to EEG data collected during a 3-stimulus auditory oddball task.
 The data preprocessing includes various signal processing techniques essential for preparing the EEG data for further analysis.

 ## Table of content